christos-partasidis/bachelor-thesis-3d-reconstruction-evaluation-pipeline/README.md

 3. Read voxel grids of ground truth and estimated (colmap)
 4. Extract from the voxels the coordinates and the values from both ground truth and colmap
-5. Extract from the coordinates the ground truth and colmap centers and create the respective point clouds and create the respective point clouds
+5. Extract from the coordinates the ground truth and colmap centers and create the respective point clouds

 **TEST_1: VOXEL MATCHING GROUND TRUTH -> COLMAP (based on center w boundaries)** <br>